This article will also offer you some portrait lighting tips to help you along as you go.

-As can see in the scheme above, every portrait lighting setup creates a distinct light pattern on your model, which depends on the specific position of the light relative to the model’s nose.
+Every portrait lighting setup creates a distinct light pattern on your model.
+This depends on the specific position of the light relative to the model’s nose.

-The position of the camera, on the other hand, will mostly affect the face lighting-to-shadow ratio (broad and short light).
+The position of the camera will affect the face lighting-to-shadow ratio.

 Moving the camera on my side to take this self-portrait did not change the butterfly light pattern on my face.